QuailTeam/iQuail/README.md

 ## Using iQuail
-Currently everything is subject to change, this is the main reason why there is no documentation yet,
+Currently everything is subject to change,

 You can still begin learning by [examples](examples)